 What is included in the price of the installation?

 The initial cost includes the full installation of the irrigation system plus a “reclamation” of your yard.
 The installation process involves digging to install heads and lines, so clients’ yards inevitably become damaged.
-Yard reclamation, which takes place after the system is fully installed, typically involves planting new grass and covering with mulch, topsoil, and straw.
+Yard reclamation, which takes place after the system is fully installed, typically involves planting new grass and covering it with mulch, topsoil, and straw.
 In the months following your irrigation system installation, new grass will begin to grow and your landscape will eventually look better than it did before (and your new irrigation system will keep it looking that way for years to come).

 The initial cost also includes your irrigation system’s spring startup and fall “winterization” (explained in more detail later).
 Additionally, an irrigation technician will walk you through how your system works and how to operate your system’s controller, answering any questions you might have about your unique set-up.